Lincoln MKZ Insurance Rates

 Editorial Guidelines: We are a free online resource for anyone interested in learning more about auto insurance.
 Our goal is to be an objective, third-party resource for everything auto insurance related.
 We update our site regularly, and all content is reviewed by auto insurance experts.

-Estimates include $500 policy deductibles, liability coverage up to 30/60, and includes uninsured/under-insured motorist coverage.
-Prices are averaged for all states and MKZ trim levels.
+Estimates include $500 deductibles, split liability limits of 30/60, and includes UM/UIM and medical coverage.
+Rates are averaged for all states and MKZ models.

 Use the form below to get customized rates for your location.